Protein phosphorylation: Serine and threonine

 Phosphorylation of serine and threonine residues is known to crosstalk with O-GlcNAc modification of serine and threonine residues.

 Tyrosine

-Tyrosine phosphorylation is fast to react and the reaction can be reversed.
-Being one of the major regulatory mechanisms in signal transduction - cell growth, differentiation, migration and metabolic homeostasis are cellular processes maintained by tyrosine phosphorylation.
+Tyrosine phosphorylation is a fast, reversible reaction, and one of the major regulatory mechanisms in signal transduction.
+Cell growth, differentiation, migration, and metabolic homeostasis are cellular processes maintained by tyrosine phosphorylation.
 The function of protein tyrosine kinases and protein-tyrosine phosphatase counterbalances the level of phosphotyrosine on any protein.
 The malfunctioning of specific chains of protein tyrosine kinases and protein tyrosine phosphatase has been linked to multiple human diseases such as obesity, insulin resistance, and type 2 diabetes mellitus.
-Phosphorylation on tyrosine doesn't occur in just eukaryotes but has been discovered to occur in a selection of bacterial species and present among prokaryotes.
+Phosphorylation on tyrosine occurs in eukaryotes, select bacterial species, and is present among prokaryotes.
 Phosphorylation on tyrosine maintains the cellular regulation in bacteria similar to its function in eukaryotes.

 Arginine

 Arginine phosphorylation in many Gram-positive bacteria marks proteins for degradation by a Clp protease.

 Non-canonical phosphorylation on His, Asp, Cys, Glu, Arg and Lys in human cells

-Recent studies from Claire E Eyers lab confirm widespread human protein phosphorylation on multiple non-canonical amino acids, including motifs containing phosphorylated histidine (1 and 3 positions), aspartate, cysteine, glutamate, arginine and lysine in HeLa cell extracts.
+Widespread human protein phosphorylation occurs on multiple non-canonical amino acids, including motifs containing phosphorylated histidine (1 and 3 positions), aspartate, cysteine, glutamate, arginine, and lysine in HeLa cell extracts.
 Due to the chemical and thermal lability of these phosphorylated residues, special procedures and separation techniques are required for preservation alongside the heat stable 'classical' Ser, Thr and Tyr phosphorylation.